Frequently Asked Questions

 How do I register to vote?
 Where do I go to register to vote?

-You can now register to vote online: https://registertovote.sos.ga.gov/GAOLVR/welcome.do#no-back-button or you can contact the Board of Elections & Voter Registration Office located in the Gordon County Government Plaza Building, 215 North Wall Street, Calhoun, GA 30701.
+You can now register to vote online: https://registertovote.sos.ga.gov/GAOLVR/welcome.do#no-back-button or you can contact the Board of Elections & Voter Registration Office located across the street from the Post Office at 408 Court Street, Calhoun, GA 30701.
 For all voting inquiries (i.e. registering to vote, voting precinct location, etc.) please call 706-629-7781.
 Office hours are Monday-Friday 8:30 am – 5:00 pm.

 Am I required to show identification when I vote?

-When you arrive at your polling place, you will complete a voter’s certificate which asks for your name and residence address.
-You will then present the certificate and proper identification to the poll officials who will verify that you are a registered voter in that precinct by checking the voters list for that precinct.
-Voters are required to present identification at their polling place prior to casting their ballot.
+When you arrive at your polling place, you will be required to provide the poll worker with your photo id then you will verify your name and address on the poll pad.
+All voters are required to present identification at their polling place prior to casting their ballot.
 Proper identification shall consist of any one of the following:

 - A valid Georgia driver’s license, even if expired